If you’re looking for tips for cooking from scratch for beginners, you’re in the right place!

 Another way that I eat home-cooked meals regularly is batch cooking.
 What I’m currently doing is: I make a large breakfast two or three times a week and eat the leftovers on the other days.

-Lunch is leftovers or salad with leftover meat.
+Lunch is leftovers or salad with leftover meat (which Is tore in pyrex dishes or with my DIY beeswax food wrap).
 Dinner I make most days but I try to make extra so there are leftovers for the next day’s lunch.
 I also only make meals that take less than 45 minutes preferably 30 minutes.

 I may make a meal that takes longer on the weekends.